Anthroposophy: Place in Western philosophy

 Steiner built upon Goethe's conception of an imaginative power capable of synthesizing the sense-perceptible form of a thing (an image of its outer appearance) and the concept we have of that thing (an image of its inner structure or nature).
 Steiner added to this the conception that a further step in the development of thinking is possible when the thinker observes his or her own thought processes.
 "The organ of observation and the observed thought process are then identical, so that the condition thus arrived at is simultaneously one of perception through thinking and one of thought through perception."

 Thus, in Steiner's view, we can overcome the subject-object divide through inner activity, even though all human experience begins by being conditioned by it.
 In this connection, Steiner examines the step from thinking determined by outer impressions to what he calls sense-free thinking.
 He characterizes thoughts he considers without sensory content, such as mathematical or logical thoughts, as free deeds.
 Steiner believed he had thus located the origin of free will in our thinking, and in particular in sense-free thinking.

 Some of the epistemic basis for Steiner's later anthroposophical work is contained in the seminal work, Philosophy of Freedom.
 In his early works, Steiner sought to overcome what he perceived as the dualism of Cartesian idealism and Kantian subjectivism by developing Goethe's conception of the human being as a natural-supernatural entity, that is: natural in that humanity is a product of nature, supernatural in that through our conceptual powers we extend nature's realm, allowing it to achieve a reflective capacity in us as philosophy, art and science.
 Steiner was one of the first European philosophers to overcome the subject-object split in Western thought.
 Though not well known among philosophers, his philosophical work was taken up by Owen Barfield (and through him influenced the Inklings, an Oxford group of Christian writers that included J. R. R. Tolkien and C. S. Lewis).

 Christian and Jewish mystical thought have also influenced the development of anthroposophy.

 Union of science and spirit

 Steiner believed in the possibility of applying the clarity of scientific thinking to spiritual experience, which he saw as deriving from an objectively existing spiritual world.
 Steiner identified mathematics, which attains certainty through thinking itself, thus through inner experience rather than empirical observation, as the basis of his epistemology of spiritual experience.

 Anthroposophy regards mainstream science as Ahrimanic.
-Steiner lambasted especially sociology and economics.
+Steiner lambasted especially sociology and economics. "[H]e demonised the world promoted by scientific rationalism."

 Relationship to religion

+A religion

+C. G. Jung declared that spiritual science is as much a religion as Christian Science founded by Mrs. Eddy.